Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/update-custom-plugin.md

   In this situation, you only need to make sure that each data plane node has the correct logic.
   The schema on the control plane doesn't need to be updated.

 * **Changes to plugin schema:** If there are changes required in the plugin schema, you must update both the schema in {{site.konnect_short_name}} and the plugin code itself on each data plane node.

 * **Deleting a plugin and its schema**: If you need to completely remove the plugin from your control plane, you must remove all existing plugin configurations of this entity, then remove the schema from the control plane and all plugin files from the data plane nodes.

 There is no built-in versioning for custom plugins.
 If you need to version a schema (that is, maintain two or more similar copies of a custom plugin), upload it as a new custom plugin and add a version identifier to the name.
 For example, if your original plugin is named `delay`, you can name the new version `delay-v2`.

 ## Updating a custom plugin

 ### How the {{site.konnect_short_name}} platform reads configuration

-When a schema is updated in {{site.konnect_short_name}}, the {{site.konnect_short_name}} platform doesn't trigger payload reconciliation automatically.
+When a schema file is updated in {{site.konnect_short_name}}, the {{site.konnect_short_name}} platform doesn't trigger payload reconciliation automatically.

-This means that if you don't make any configuration changes, such as adding, modifying, or deleting a {{site.base_gateway}} entity, the data plane nodes won't receive a payload update.
+This means that if you **don't** make any configuration changes in the control plane, such as adding, modifying, or deleting a {{site.base_gateway}} entity, the data plane nodes won't receive a payload update, and won't use the updated schema.

 When pushing changes to the control plane, the payload reconciliation only affects data plane nodes if an instance of the plugin that uses the updated schema has its configuration changed.

 Since plugin configurations are stored as JSON blobs, a schema change alone doesn't impact the plugin configuration.
-However, if the plugin itself is updated, the new schema affects how the new plugin configuration is represented.
+However, if an instance of this plugin is also updated, the new schema affects how any new plugin configuration is represented.

+In summary:
+* Uploading a custom plugin schema adds a new configurable object to the {{site.konnect_short_name}} plugin hub, both as a tile in the UI, and an API endpoint.

+  You can change that schema, but changing the schema alone doesn't trigger any payloads to the data plane nodes.

+* The new tile or endpoint added by the schema lets you create plugin configurations.
+If you create a plugin configuration in this way, it triggers a payload reconciliation with the data plane nodes.

 ### Custom plugin update path

 When you need to make plugin changes, we recommend updating the schema in
 {{site.konnect_short_name}} first, and then on the data plane nodes:

-1. Start a migration window.
+1. Start a migration/maintenance window.
 1. Update the plugin schema in {{site.konnect_short_name}}.
 1. (Optional) Update the configuration for existing plugin instances.